 Singapore - Market OverviewSingapore - Market Overview

-Singapore’s gross domestic product grew 3.6% in 2017 and the Singapore government expects growth to be 2.5% to 3.0% in 2018.
-The U.S. position as Singapore’s third largest source of imports was unchanged and China and Malaysia retained their first and second position respectively, followed by Taiwan, Japan, South Korea, Indonesia, Germany, Saudi Arabia and Switzerland.
+In 2018, the Singapore economy expanded by 3.2% and the government forecasts GDP to grow between 1.5% to 2.5% in 2019.
+The U.S. remained Singapore’s third largest source of imports, while China and Malaysia retained their first and second position respectively, followed by Taiwan, Japan, Indonesia, South Korea, Saudi Arabia, France and Switzerland.

-The World Bank ranked Singapore the second easiest place to do business in the world.
+The World Bank ranked Singapore the second easiest place to do business in the world in 2018 and Swiss business school IMD ranked Singapore as the world’s most competitive economy.
 U.S. companies should consider exporting to Singapore for the following reasons:

 - Major ICT, distribution, and logistics hub; as such, many consider it the gateway to the ASEAN region

 - Lack of corruption